-L6123E: linking module flags 'armcompiler-version': IDs have conflicting values in <obj1> and <obj2>
+L6123E: linking module flags 'armcompiler-version': IDs have conflicting values in <obj!> and <obj!>

 You have attempted to link objects containing bitcode for link-time optimization (LTO) that were created by different versions of the compiler.
 Any objects or libraries created for LTO must all be compiled and linked with the same Arm® Compiler for Embedded version.